Esri/arcgis-rest-js/demos/webmap-checker-sapper/README.md

      // handle an actual request failure or error.
    });
    ```

 8. The retry workflow is handled entirely by a simple utility function called `retryWithNewSession()`.
 In order to get a new token a request is made to `/auth/exchange-token`.
 This request includes the session cookie so the server can find the instance of [`UserSession`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/) and call [`UserSession.refreshSession`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/#refreshSession) to refresh the session, strip out the refresh token and return the new session to the client which then retries the request with the new authentication.
-9. In order to load the webmaps we also need to pass our [`UserSession`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/) to the ArcGIS API for JavaScript [`IdentityManager`](https://developers.arcgis.com/javascript/latest/api-reference/esri-identity-IdentityManager.html) to allow it load resources that require authentication.
+9. In order to load the web maps, we also need to pass our [`UserSession`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/) to the ArcGIS API for JavaScript [`IdentityManager`](https://developers.arcgis.com/javascript/latest/api-reference/esri-identity-IdentityManager.html) to allow it to load resources that require authentication.
 You can use [`UserSession.toCredential()`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/#toCredential-summary) to convert the session into a [`Credential`](https://developers.arcgis.com/javascript/latest/api-reference/esri-identity-Credential.html) to pass to [`IdentityManager`](https://developers.arcgis.com/javascript/latest/api-reference/esri-identity-IdentityManager.html) as shown below:

    ```js
    require([